-In terms of the South African Arbitration Act as it presently applies - both to international and domestic arbitration proceedings - parties are essentially free to adopt procedures of their choice within the framework of the Arbitration Act.
+In terms of the South African Arbitration Act, as it presently applies - both to international and domestic arbitration proceedings parties are essentially free to adopt procedures of their choice within the framework of the Arbitration Act.
 Indeed, the arbitration agreement may itself specify the rules of procedure to be followed, or the parties may leave it to the arbitrator to decide the procedure, subject essentially to the principles of natural justice and the broad procedural framework envisaged by the Arbitration Act.

-Domestic arbitrations are typically conducted in terms of comprehensive rules adopted by agreement between the parties, importing either the Uniform Rules of Court7 or the rules published and administered by the Arbitration Foundation of Southern Africa (AFSA) or the Association of Arbitrators (Southern Africa) (ASA), being the major private arbitral institutions in South Africa.
-International disputes are typically governed by the rules of the International Chamber of Commerce (ICC) or the London Court of International Arbitration (LCIA).
+Domestic arbitrations are typically conducted in terms of comprehensive rules adopted by agreement between the parties, importing either the Uniform Rules of Court or the rules published and administered by the AFSA or ASA, being the major private arbitral institutions within South Africa.
+International disputes are typically governed by the rules of the ICC or the LCIA.